TMinus36/university/README.md

 # 📂 Portfolio Projects

 ## 🌟 Overview
-Welcome to my professional portfolio projects repository!
-This directory showcases a curated collection of my work, ranging from academic projects to professional implementations.
+Welcome to my acedemic portfolio projects repository!
+This directory showcases a curated collection of my work such as academic projects personal implementations.
 Each project demonstrates my technical expertise, problem-solving abilities, and commitment to quality software development.

 ## 🏗️ Project Categories